Alyssa with Jim Cramer, the host of popular CNBC show “Mad Money.”

-What is your favorite aspect of the position, can you give an example of what has been your favorite experience so far?
+What is your favorite aspect of the position and can you give an example of what has been your favorite experience so far?

-- What advice do you have for other STAC students looking for a job or internship?
+What advice do you have for other STAC students looking for an internship?

 There are so many steps students should be taking in order to secure an internship.
 To start, creating a LinkedIn account was one of the smartest things I did at STAC.
 I set it so that I would get alerts on my phone any time a new job or internship was posted in my given field.
 This is how I found my internship at United Way.
 Another piece of advice would be to take advantage of the size of STAC.
 I was recommended for the internship at CNBC because I maintain good relationships with my professors.
 I make sure to work hard in the classroom, and even find time to talk to my professors outside of class.
 Doing this allows them to have your name in their head when opportunities like this come about.
 One last piece of advice would be to attend events sponsored by the business school and the career development center.
 I went on the Bloomberg trip, I go to panels and discussions, and I make sure to read my emails so I know what’s going on around school.
 This lets me network, collect business cards, and get my name out there.